stevenpstansberry/iot-health-sync/README.md

 ## Objective

 This project focuses on designing and deploying a scalable, secure IoT system for real-time monitoring of patient vitals such as heart rate, oxygen saturation, and temperature.
 The system incorporates Kafka for data ingestion, Redis for low-latency storage, and adheres to FHIR standards for healthcare interoperability.
-Enhanced with Unix networking tools, it demonstrates proficiency in IoT systems, networking, and system-level monitoring.
+Enhanced with Linux-based tools and AWS services, it demonstrates proficiency in IoT systems, cloud orchestration, networking, and system-level monitoring.

 ---